brandonkim12/brandonkim12.github.io/_posts/2018-12-23-the-basic-of-linear-algebra-1.md

 1. Christine Andrews-Larson, Roots of Linear Algebra: An Historical Exploration of Linear Systems
 2. Robert A. Beezer, A First Course In Linear Algebra
+3. Gilbert Strang, 3th ed., Linear Algebra and Its Applications